 It’s a treasured Eastern European recipe but if you don’t happen to have any Russians or Ukrainians in your social circle, you might not have heard of it.
 The salad celebrates a veg that is under appreciated here in the US.
 Beets (aka beetroot) have a silky texture and a lovely sweet flavor, plus they’re super healthy.
 A common variation is a beet and potato salad, so if you’re not quite ready to embrace beets on their own, try that, you’ll still get the rich pink color.

-I’m doing my part to get the word out about beets: I’ve made lots of beets salads, that’s probably my favorite way to use them, but I’ve also made beet kettle chips (which are addictive) beet latkes, and even beet popsicles!!
+I’m doing my part to get the word out about beets: I’ve made lots of beets salads, that’s probably my favorite way to use them, but I’ve also made beet kettle chips (which are irresistible) beet latkes, and even beet popsicles!!

 How to cook beets for salad ~ 2 easy ways